stormid/scaffold/docs/making-websites/getting-started.md

 ## Node version
+The Scaffold requires **Node.js 22.12 or later**, declared in the `engines` field of `package.json` — `npm i` warns (`EBADENGINE`) on anything older.
+Rspack 2 itself also accepts 20.19+, but Oxlint's native binding needs Node 22, so 22.12 is the effective floor.

-The Scaffold runs on Rspack 2, which requires Node.js 20.19+ or 22.12+.
-The current target version is specified in the `.nvmrc` file (Node 22).
+The target version is specified in the `.nvmrc` file (Node 22).
 This file is compatible with NVM and NVS — the command `nvm use` (or `nvs use`) will change (or attempt to change) to the node version specified in the `.nvmrc` file.

 ## Next